Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Fake clues #1 and #2 are highly effective in misdirecting towards the wrong answer choices ('clothing, furniture').
-They clearly describe characteristics more closely associated with these options, such as decoration or leisure activities, without any direct relation to 'food'.
-This makes them excellent examples of effective misdirection.
+Fake clues (1, 2) clearly point to the other answer choices (gardening and painting).
+Clue 1 mentions 'cultivating plants' which relates to gardening, and Clue 2 references 'painting' directly.
+However, they're not effective in misdirecting as they're too obvious.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices